-The controller is capable of learning up to 500 CENTURION NOVA rolling code remote control buttons (Keeloq $^{\text{TM}}$ encryption).
+The controller is capable of learning up to 125 CENTURION NOVA rolling code (Keeloq $^{\text{TM}}$ encryption) remote controls buttons.
 Each transmitter can have up to four buttons.

-It is possible to artificially increase the number of buttons of a multibutton transmitter by using a two-button combination
+It is possible to artificially increase the number of buttons of a multi-button transmitter by using a two button combination

 - One of the buttons is used as a shift button to allow the other buttons to be used again in combination with this button.
-In other words, the user will press and hold the shift button, before pressing one of the other buttons to create a new button - The shift button cannot be used as a button on its own, it must always be used in combination with the other buttons
+In other words the user will press and hold the shift button, before pressing one of the other buttons to create a new button - The shift button cannot be used as a button on its own, it must always be used in combination with the other buttons